Living in the Midwest has its perks and it also has its fair share of disadvantages.

 I was recently out on a spring evening turkey hunt just south of the Des Moines metropolitan area when it dawned on me… I was just bit by the 1st mosquito of the season.
 But isn’t it too early?!
 The answer is no!
 The mosquitoes are becoming active already.

-After a somewhat mild winter, the arrival of Spring seemingly came quite early this year.
+After a somewhat mild winter, the arrival of spring came quite early this year.
 Record high temperatures in March and ample rain fall in April are prime ingredients for heavy mosquito traffic in the near future.

 They are all areas that can potentially hold water, hence they are all areas that mosquitoes can breed and reproduce!
 Eliminating these areas to the best of your ability is the 1st step in taking back your yard this summer.

 Call Springer Professional Home Services to assist you in an effective mosquito control program this season.
 Springer Pest Control Technicians are all state certified, and undergo continuing education through their on-board entomologist.
 You can rest assure that you will be greeted at your door by a professional, that is there to help you address any issues that you may be having, and to use integrated pest management practices to get you and your family back outside and enjoying the beautiful weather this summer.

 Serving Central Iowa since 1989